rbriggs13/National_Parks_Final_Project/README.md

 - Each member has a branch

-## Machine Learning Model
+###  Machine Learning Model

-We need to pull data directly, e.g. using SQL Alchemy
+We pulled our data from a PostgreSQL database for our machine learning model

 We chose the Random Forest Deep_Learning model.